coins-docs/coins-docs.github.io/docs/rest-api.md

 targetAmount | STRING | NO        |The amount of targetCurrency.
 You only need to fill in either the source amount or the target amount.
 If both are filled, it will result in an error. type         | STRING | NO        | Specifies the trading mode.
 Please refer to the following enum value for the type.

-** type:**
+**type:**

 * Not provided: Default mode (standard convert).
-* OTC: OTC-Convert mode.(The OTC-Convert mode is a whitelist-only feature, designed to support large trading volumes with a minimum trade size of USD 20,000.
+* OTC: OTC-Convert mode.(The OTC-Convert mode is a whitelist-only feature, designed to support large trading volumes with a minimum trade size of $20,000.
   To request access, please contact our OTC desk at otcdesk_ph@coins.ph for whitelisting.)

 **Response:**